(See also Overview of Pain.)

 Doctors base the diagnosis of neuropathic pain mainly on the following:

 Depending on the symptoms, doctors may do tests to check for disorders that could be causing the pain.
-Tests may include magnetic resonance imaging (MRI) and blood tests.
+Tests may include magnetic resonance imaging (MRI), nerve conduction studies and electromyography (EMG), and blood tests.
+Nerve conduction studies and EMG help doctors determine whether pain result from a problem with muscle or nerves.

 Understanding what the nature of neuropathic pain is and what to expect often helps people feel more in control and better able to manage their pain.

-Pain relievers (analgesics) may be given to reduce the pain.
-Pain relievers include the following:
+Pain relievers (analgesics) may be given to reduce neuropathic pain.

 Adjuvant analgesics are drugs that change the way the nerves process pain and that thus affect pain intensity.
-Many of these drugs are usually used to treat other problems (such as seizures), but they were found to sometimes relieve pain, including neuropathic pain.
-These drugs include antidepressants and anticonvulsants.
+Many of these drugs are usually used to treat other problems (such as seizures or depression), but they were found to sometimes relieve pain, including neuropathic pain.
+These drugs include antidepressants and antiseizure drugs, which are commonly used to treat neuropathic pain.

-Opioid analgesics partially relieve neuropathic pain in some people.
+Opioid analgesics partially relieve neuropathic pain in some people, but the risk of side effects is usually higher than that with adjuvant analgesics.

 Drugs applied to the skin (topical drugs), such as a capsaicin cream or a patch that contains lidocaine (a local anesthetic), may be effective.